dotnet/AspNetCore.Docs/aspnetcore/performance/caching/hybrid.md

 ## Remove cache entries by tag

 > [!IMPORTANT]
 > This feature is still under development.
-If you try to remove entries by tag, you will notice that it won't cause any effect yet.
+If you try to remove entries by tag, you will notice that it doesn't have any effect.

 Tags can be used to group cache entries and invalidate them together.